 Anton Chekhov’s tragic-comedy is defined by an all-consuming preoccupation with one’s own inadequacies.
-Growing anxiety and a sense of unaccountable futility immerse the characters – a thick fog of detachment and confusion gradually suffocates any view of the outside world.
+Growing anxiety and a sense of unaccountable futility immerse the characters – creating a thick fog of detachment and confusion which gradually suffocates any view of the outside world.
 As we watch the characters age, we witness existential crises develop as they become increasingly infatuated with the legacies they each desire to leave.

 Walter Meierjohann’s production of Uncle Vanya is part of HOME’s new Autumn-Winter Season: ‘A Revolution Betrayed?’
 Inspired by the 100th anniversary of the Russian Revolution, Meierjohann explores the intensely tragic and deeply comic spirit of Chekhov’s late masterpiece in a beautifully measured adaption, with a palpable tension throughout.